-The EQF 4-level equals education and training on an upper secondary level.
+Reference frameworks for Swedish qualifications and degrees The EQF 4-level equals education and training on an upper secondary level.
 Upper secondary education in Sweden covers programmes that are both university entrance qualifying and those that are vocational [46].
 The latest start of the upper secondary school in Sweden is before the end of the spring term in the year of the student's 20th birthday.
 If the person is older, the education is offered through the adult education system.
 The adult education system in Sweden is called komvux, and mainly serves the purpose of offering adults the ability to complement their upper secondary education.

-In a press release from the Swedish Department of Education, the government is proposing several suggestions for increasing the validation in komvux education in Sweden [47].
-The aim with the increased validations is to get faster access to competence needed on the Swedish labour market and to give better opportunities for foreign-borns' competences to be validated for breaking segregation.
+In a press release from the Swedish Department of Education, the government is proposing several suggestions for increasing the validation of komvux education in Sweden [47].
+Increasing the number of validations aims to give the Swedish labour market faster access to competence needed and aiving foreign-borns' better opportunities to validate their competence, thus decreasing segregation.